Experiencing trauma symptoms day in and day out can be distressing and ultimately exhausting.

-The fight or flight response one of our most primitive survival systems and is designed for to allow us to act in the face of life threatening danger.
+The fight or flight response is one of our most primitive survival systems and is designed for to allow us to act in the face of life threatening danger.

 The highly aroused emotions of fear and helplessness present during the trauma become inextricably, biologically linked to the memory of the event.

-RECALLING THE EVENT IN A SPECIFIC WAY WHILST FEELING SAFE AND SECURE
+DEEP RELAXATION, REMEMBERING THE EVENT IN A SPECIFIC WAY WHILST FEELING SAFE AND SECURE